hashicorp/vault/website/source/docs/auth/jwt.html.md

 ## OIDC Authentication

 This section covers the setup and use of OIDC roles.
-If a JWT is to be provided directly, please refer to the JWT Authentication(NEED LINK) section below.
+If a JWT is to be provided directly, please refer to the [JWT Authentication](/docs/auth/jwt.html#jwt-authentication) section below.
 Basic familarly of [OIDC concepts] (https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1) is assumed.

 Vault includes two built in OIDC-based login flow: the Vault UI, and the CLI